AceDataCloud/MidjourneyAPI/docs/midjourney_imagine_api_integration_guide.md

 Therefore, the image generation process can be roughly divided into the stages of "sending command" -> "starting image generation (multiple iterations gradually becoming clear)" -> "image generation complete."

-When streaming output is not enabled, this API goes through the entire process from "sending command" to "image generation complete" when making a request, and the image generation process is included in it.
+When streaming output is not enabled, this API goes through the entire process from "sending command" to "image generation complete" when making a request, and the image generation process is included in between.
 Since Midjourney itself generates images relatively slowly, the entire process may take about a minute or longer.

 To provide a better user experience, this API supports streaming output, meaning that results start to be returned as soon as "image generation starts."
 Whenever there is a change in drawing progress, the results will be streamed until the image generation ends.

-If you want to return responses in a streaming manner, you can change the `accept` parameter in the request header to `application/x-ndjson`, but the calling code needs to be modified accordingly to support streaming responses.
+If you want to return responses in a streaming manner, you can change the `accept` parameter in the request header to `application/x-ndjson`.
+However, the calling code needs to be modified accordingly to support streaming responses.

 Python sample code: